About Speaking Bipolar

 Speaking Bipolar originally started as a joke.
 In the years since my mental illness diagnosis, I have grown a fairly large circle of bipolar friends.
 We joke frequently about how interacting with someone with manic depression can be a struggle.

 One reason for that challenge is that we often do not say what we really mean.
 Another reason is that we often hear something completely different than what is actually said.

 With that in mind, I said I was going to write a book.
 In the book, I would work to translate bipolar.
 For a long time, it never got further than being a joke.

 Over the years, the idea has come to mean more to me.
 The book isn’t a reality yet, but Speaking Bipolar was born from its inspiration, and has helped thousands of people as a result.

 Men and Suicide

-While I hope that I will be able to add humor to this site, the thing that finally pushed me to start this blog is very serious.
+While I hope I will be able to add humor to this site, the thing that finally pushed me to start a blog is very serious.